SciTe-Community/SciTe/README.md

 cd ..\..
 ```

-To build SciTE, use the makefiles located in the scite/win32 directory
+To build SciTe, use the makefiles located in the scite/win32 directory
 ```sh
 cd scite\win32
 # GCC: